Isle of Man Fire and Rescue Service

-The Isle of Man Fire and Rescue Service is the fire brigade of the Isle of Man Government, providing fire and rescue cover throughout the Isle of Man, an independent Crown dependency located in the Irish Sea between England and Ireland.
+The Isle of Man Fire and Rescue Service (Shirveish Mooghey as Savail Ellan Vannin) is the fire brigade of the Isle of Man Government, providing fire and rescue cover throughout the Isle of Man, an independent Crown Dependency located in the Irish Sea between England and Ireland.
 The service operates under the Department of Home Affairs.

 History

 The Isle of Man received its first two fire engines from England in October 1803.
 These were independently operated by an insurance company and were horse-drawn and hand-operated.

-In the late nineteenth century, legislation was introduced permitting town commissioners to establish local fire brigades.
-The Peel commissioners did so in 1884, followed by Port Erin in 1903 and Laxey in 1920.
-Some larger settlements, such as Ramsey and Douglas, had entered into local arrangements with the military or with the privately owned insurance company fire brigades, for local fire cover.
+The Douglas Town Act of 1860 provided for the establishement of a public fire service, and in 1862 this was created with 12 full time staff.
+This was followed by the Peel commissioners establishing a fire service in 1884, followed by Port Erin in 1903 and Laxey in 1920.
 The outbreak of war brought calls for a unified fire brigade.
-In February 1940, the Local Government (Fires) Act was implemented, establishing a single Isle of Man Fire Brigade, with seven fire areas - Douglas, Laxey, Ramsey, Kirk Michael, Peel, Rushen and Castletown.
+In February 1940, the Local Government (Fires) Act was implemented, establishing a single Isle of Man Fire Brigade, with seven fire areas - Douglas, Laxey, Ramsey, Kirk Michael, Peel, Rushen, and Castletown.
 These fire areas are the same today.